top of page

 As construction technology has progressed, an increased focus on proper attic ventilation has become necessary.
 In most cases, this is due to a focus on energy efficiency - i.e. keeping heat inside your home so your energy consumption remains low.
 This means new vinyl windows, blown in insulation, and a variety of other improvements.
 While all this can be great, an unaccounted for side-effect has been overly warm attic spaces and resulting condensation.

-If you have ever has a cold drink outside on a hot day, you know what condensation is.
+If you have ever had a cold drink outside on a hot day, you know what condensation is.
 The water droplets that collect on the outside of your bottle come from the moisture in the air.
 As the hot air comes into contact with your cold drink, the air particles condense and are no longer able to carry as much moisture, and so it ends up on your bottle.

 The same thing happens in your attic space when the outside temperature is much lower than your attic space.
 Water droplets will be released as the air in your attic space cools down too quickly, but instead of harmlessly rolling down your soda bottle, it will end up on your plywood and can cause long term damage and mold if not dealt with.